2L-14-1 Genomics of Young Lung Cancer Study

 0C-12-5 An Open Label Multicentric Phase 1 Study of Oral PI3K/mTOR Inhibitor P7170 in Patients with Advanced Refractory Solid Tumors

 An open label multicentric Phase 1 study of oral PI3K/mTOR inhibitor P7170 in patients with

 advanced refractory solid tumors.The study will follow an Accelerated Titration Design (ATD)

-standard dose titration with 40% dose increments.
-Dose and schedule (alternate dosing
+dose titration with 40% dose increments.
+Dose and schedule (alternate dosing regimen eg. OD,

-regimen eg. OD, BID, intermittent) will be determined by the dose escalation outlined in the
+BID, intermittent) will be determined by the dose escalation outlined in the protocol and

 Suspended | Any Cancer Condition or Solid Tumor | Multisite